Hate your internet provider? Here’s why you might be stuck with them

 An additional 33 million Americans only have the choice of “less reliable DSL” as an alternative to the two big guns.

 - Rural America is laughably screwed.
-The big ISP’s have bailed on rural Americans.
+The big ISPs have bailed on rural Americans.
 Rural DSL speeds frequently don’t come close to broadband speeds.

 - Rural Americans are in for more pain this year.
-That’s because the Connect America Fund, which supplies federal subsidies for broadband infrastructure in rural areas comes to an end this year.
+That’s because the Connect America Fund, which supplies federal subsidies for broadband infrastructure in rural areas, comes to an end this year.
 The fund has given billions to ISPs “without requiring significant new investment.”

 You can read the Institute for Local Self Reliance’s full, depressing report here.